-Pupils at GANF need extra support with all aspects of the curriculum, especially within the Prime Areas.
-All pupils have EHCP targets which are centred around their communication, social and physical development and these form the basis of their curriculum.
+Pupils at GANF need extra support with all aspects of the curriculum with a focus on the Prime areas.
+All pupils have Individual Progress Plan (IPP) targets which are centred around their EHCP outcomes and these form the basis of their curriculum.
 Staff work alongside external professionals and parents to enable pupils to reach their full potential.
 Targets are reviewed regularly to ensure the curriculum and opportunities continue to meet the pupil's needs.